Have you ever thought about the back end of your daily transactions?

 If you’re like most people, the answer to that question is probably a resounding no. Most people tend to leave that issue out of sight and out of mind…until something goes awry.

-But as graphic recorders who support hundreds of sessions a year, we find ourselves getting crash courses in industry trends.
-After all, that’s our job as creative partners—to take complex ideas and masses of information, and distill them into digestible visual content.
+But as graphic recorders who support hundreds of sessions a year, we find ourselves getting crash courses in emerging technology trends.
+After all, that’s our job as creative partners–to take complex ideas and masses of information, and distill them into digestible visual content.

 Take blockchains, for example.
 In the most reductive terms, blockchains are public facing ledgers of transactions made in chronological “blocks.”
 They are what many consider the future of our increasingly online economy…and they are notoriously difficult to explain to people outside-the-know (i.e., people like us).

-Yet after supporting several organizations at the vanguard of this new tech paradigm, our team is starting to get a grasp on this still-in-progress digital economy, and how it will impact the way we exchange money, goods, and life-affirming resources.
+Yet after supporting several organizations at the vanguard of this new tech paradigm, our team is starting to get a grasp on this still-in-progress digital economy, and how blockchain works and how it will impact the way we exchange money, goods, and life-affirming resources.

 For this post, we want to use visuals to clarify how a seemingly overwhelming endeavor such as a blockchain ledger can be the answer to creating a transparent, decentralized, and secure financial record.
-Here are some key takeaways from engagements we’ve visualized regarding the topic:
+Here are some key takeaways from engagements we’ve visualized regarding the blockchain ledger: